pypa/pip/README.rst

 * `Installation`_
 * `Usage`_

-Updates are released regularly, with a new version every 3 months.
-More details can be found in our documentation:
+We release updates regularly, with a new version every 3 months.
+Find more details in our documentation:

 * `Release notes`_
 * `Release process`_

+In 2020, we're working on improvements to the heart of pip.
+Please `learn more and take our survey`_ to help us do it right.

-If you find bugs, need help, or want to talk to the developers please use our mailing lists or chat rooms:
+If you find bugs, need help, or want to talk to the developers, please use our mailing lists or chat rooms:

 * `Issue tracking`_
 * `Discourse channel`_